 Obtaining a master’s degree prepares human resource professionals to become leaders in their field, ready to take on the challenges of supervisor, director, analyst, and partner roles.

 Some of Tennessee’s top employers look to certification as a measure of employee distinction and dedication.
-Human resource professionals may obtain certification from the HR Certification Institute (HRCI) or the Society for Human Resource Management (SHRM).
+Human resource professionals may obtain certification from a variety of different certifying agencies, including:

 - Professional in Human Resources (PHR)